What This Clause Means

 Frequently Asked Questions

-Gross sales definitions vary widely.
+- Gross sales definitions vary widely.
 Generally includes all revenue from the Premises.
-Negotiate to exclude: sales tax, returns, employee sales, gift card sales (include when redeemed), and internet sales not fulfilled from the Premises.
+Commonly negotiated exclusions: sales tax, returns, employee sales, gift card sales (counted when redeemed instead), and internet sales not fulfilled from the Premises.

-Yes — percentage rent clauses almost always include landlord audit rights to verify reported sales.
-Negotiate to limit audits to once per year with 30 days notice, and ensure landlord bears audit costs unless material discrepancies are found.
+- Yes — percentage rent clauses almost always include landlord audit rights to verify reported sales.
+Negotiated versions commonly limit audits to once per year with 30 days notice, with the landlord bearing audit costs unless material discrepancies are found.